Procedure Guide ·Vet Visit ·2026

 Wellness vs Illness Visits

-If your vet finds a problem during a routine exam that requires treatment, the treatment portion may be covered by your illness policy.
+If your vet finds a problem during a routine exam, the treatment may be covered by illness policy.
 The exam itself is not.
-For example, if your vet discovers a heart murmur during a checkup, the follow-up diagnostics and treatment would be a separate illness claim.
+Example: if a heart murmur is discovered, follow-up diagnostics and treatment become a separate claim.

 Red flag · Routine exclusion